- What is spend management software and why does it matter?

 Key features

-- Real-time analytics and multi-entity support
+- Real-time accounting sync with multi-entity support

 Integrations